secinthenet/crypto-guide/README.md

   tool for generating entropy and converting external entropy to different formats (hex, BIP39, binary, etc.).
 See also the [comprehensive manual](https://github.com/BlockchainCommons/bc-seedtool-cli/blob/master/Docs/MANUAL.md).

+  Failed building a static binary (complained about missing `libgcc_s.a`), need to retry in a Docker container to see if it has anything to do with my specific setup.

 - [github.com/trezor/python-mnemonic](https://github.com/trezor/python-mnemonic):
   reference implementation of BIP39 by Trezor.
 - [github.com/tyler-smith/go-bip39](https://github.com/tyler-smith/go-bip39):